He is a wise man who does not grieve for the things which he has not,

 Here’s some ideas

-Wake in the morning and list 5 things you are thankful for–Hey, you woke up and you get to breath, right?
-These can be big or small items–get real with it.
+Wake in the morning and list 3 things you are thankful for – Hey, you woke up and you get to breath, right?
+These can be big or small items – get real with it.

-Prayer–Most faith and spiritual paths utilize practices of gratitude and reverence–bowing, prayer, meditation, contemplation, whatever that might be.
+Prayer and contemplation – Most paths of faith and spiritual practice use gratitude and reverence – bowing, prayer, meditation, contemplation, particular rituals, whatever that might be.
 Take a moment to look at your practice, do you spend enough time being thankful?

-Give thanks for the food you eat— Take a moment before you eat.
+Give thanks for the food you eat – Take a moment before you eat.
 Whether in prayer or conscious reverence.
 Be aware of where the food came from, who grew it, who prepared it and the opportunities that have allowed you to have it.
+You want French?
+Ethiopian?
+Basque?
 Consider that we are fortunate enough to have dozens of choices in foods everyday.

-Get involved in the community–Get involved in projects or events that give back to the community that has helped to sustain you.
+Get involved in the community – Get involved in projects or events that give back to the community that helps support and sustain you.

-Don’t wait for the holidays– Although the holidays are a great time to get together and express thankfulness, don’t wait for them.
+Don’t wait for the holidays – Although the holidays are a great time to get together and express thankfulness, don’t wait for them.
 Write a card, send a letter, smile at a stranger.
+Be kind.

-Breathe–Be in the moment and take time to remember who helped you along the way.
+Breathe – Be in the moment and take time to remember who helped you along the way.
+The Lungs help to regulate our Heart rate.
+A few relaxed, deep breaths can make a world of difference.